steviepinero/John-Cena-Video-Game/README.md

-Used ruby game tutorial and assets from it, edited code and some assets to make it more unique
+Used ruby  gosu tutorial and assets from it.
+Images will eventually change